Collections

 [map [fn [n] [* n n]]]

-[take 3]] ; #[4 16 36]Read this top to bottom: start with the numbers 1 through 10, keep only the even ones, square each of them, then take the first three results.
-Each line is a single, understandable step.
+[take 3]] ; #[4 16 36]Read it top to bottom: start with the numbers 1 through 10, keep only the even ones, square each, then take the first three results.
+Every line is one clear step.

 Pipe chains read top to bottom.
 Each step receives the result of the previous one, so the data flows naturally downward.